luiscoco/Azure_VM_Ubuntu_with_GUI_Desktop/README.md

 ## 2. HOW TO CREATE A NEW INBOUND RULE FOR THE REMOTE DESKTOP CONNECTION

+Now exit from the Linux VM and type the following command in your **command prompt**

 ```bash
 az vm open-port --resource-group mylinuxvm1974_group --name mylinuxvm1974 --port 3389
 ```

 ## 3. OPEN REMOTE DESKTOP CONNECTION

-Open Remote Desktop Connection and type the Azure VM Public IP address and the username "azureuser" and then press connect:
+Now Open "**Remote Desktop Connection**" application and type the Azure VM Public IP address and the username "azureuser" and then press connect:

 ![image](https://github.com/luiscoco/Azure_VM_Ubuntu_with_GUI_Desktop/assets/32194879/b1d97b46-f61a-4b84-9ea2-6fb2077df1db)